umidahikmat/languageproject/src/docs/unit2.md

 -GAN: the suffix -gan forms participles when appended to verbal complexes

-#### Bir bor ekan, bir yo’q ekan: a phrase used in fairy tales equivalent to English once upon a time
+### bir bor ekan, bir yo’q ekan: a phrase used in fairy tales equivalent to English once upon a time

 > U-lar kambag’al-lik    bilan kun    ko’r-ar    ekan-lar
 >